 - Probate and Estate Planning Society

-- Students Advocating Business and Environmental Responsibility (SABER)
+- Student Advocates for Business and Environmental Responsibility (SABER)

 In addition to student organizations, students may consider participating in law review in order to hone research and writing skills.
 Each year, one edition of the Lewis & Clark Law Review is devoted to an area related to business law.
 Past issues have addressed laws regarding entrepreneurship, business transactions, intellectual property, noncompete clauses, sports, bankruptcy, employment, investments, and more.